All applications should be made via UCAS or Apply via the Get Into Teaching Website

 Original certificates will be required as proof of qualifications.

 As teaching involves working with children on a daily basis we strongly recommend that applicants have had at least five days recent and relevant experience of working with children in Foundation Stage and Key Stage One or Key Stage One / Two, prior to applying to ensure teaching is the right job for them.
 This experience will strengthen an application and should be detailed within the personal statement section.
+We however understand that due to COVID-19 this may not be possible.
+Your application will not be rejected on the basis of not having any school experience.

 We actively pursue an equal opportunities policy and welcome applications and enquiries, regardless of gender, race, age, religion or belief, disability, marital status or sexual orientation.